-Step 1: Position your Mac Pro and display
+Step 1: Position your Mac Pro and display.

 Pick up your Mac Pro by both of its handles using correct lifting techniques.
-If your display is heavy, use correct lifting techniques when positioning it as well.
+Use correct lifting techniques when positioning your display as well.
 Position your Mac Pro and display so that: